-Looking to make some travel plans for the upcoming weekend or maybe a quick mid-week get away?
-If you are, may I recommend a great little get-away, to help you get away from it all, called Paso Robles.
-It's a quick little jaunt up on the freeway, especially for you folks in Los Angeles or even Orange County.
-I know I've talked up Paso Robles quite a bit; but I've so much more to share about this great little town, connected to one of the best wine regions in the state, a place known for its Rhone-Zone, but there are always few other surprises to capture your interest right around the corner.
+I know I've talked up Paso Robles quite a bit; but I've so much more to share about this great little town, connected to one of the best wine regions in the state, a place which is known for Rhone-Zone varietals, both white and red; but there are always few other surprises to capture your interest right around the corner.

 One of those other great surprises is a visit to one of Paso's newest downtown tasting rooms.
 They're called the Pithy Little Wine Co. a fun stop with some great wines to sample.
 The reason PLWC caught my eye, is because of their smart marketing efforts via Social Media.
 If you'd like to catch up with them, please do so, here's a link to their twitter handle.

 You can also cruise right over to their easily navigated website, where they have many specials to tempt your taste-buds, while also offering fab-design services.
 Whether you are just looking a unique wine-related gift for the vino-sapiens who has everything or you want to taste through a fascinating array of old-fashioned sodas, a trip to the Pithy Little Wine Co. is simply a must on your next trip to Paso.